Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Hey there!

-I heard you had some questions
+I heard you had some questions about cybersecurity.
-about cybersecurity.

 No worries.

-...

-I got you!
+I got you.

-...

 Come over here and sit with
 Awnt Truth.

-...

-Let’s make this all make sense.
+Let’s make this make sense.

-...

-So, Cybersecurity
+Cybersecurity
 is protecting your digital life the same way you protect your real one.

-You lock your door, You check who is knocking, and you would never hand your keys over to strangers.
+You lock your door.
+You check who is knocking.
+And you do not hand your keys

-…
+to strangers.

 That’s it.
 That’s the concept!

-…

 Now let’s talk about
 what your digital life actually is.